-Most universities have an academic counselling service, writing centre, or the like, which offers help on study habits and the writing of polished papers.
-This is not to be confused with services that actually write your papers for you, a form of cheating that can get students expelled.
-Use the services your host university offers; you'll not only improve your studying and writing, but you'll meet people and get an interesting insight into the concept of the "essay" in Canada and how it differs from what you are used to.
+Most universities have an academic counselling service, a writing centre, or other supports, which offer help on study habits and the writing of academic papers.
+This is not to be confused with services which actually write your papers for you, a form of cheating which can get students expelled from the university.
+Avail yourself of the services your host university offers; you will not only improve your study and writing skills, but you'll get an interesting insight into the concept of the "essay" in Canada and how it differs from what you are used to.